inabikarilibrary/inalib/inapedia/players/french/evo.md

 # Evo

-Evo is a French :fr: player.
+Evo is a French :fr: player, maining Nomash.

 ## Achievements